-Plan B: Written and Oral Examination
+Written and Oral Examination (Plan B)

+Written Exam

-- 1. Written Exam: The M.A. written exam is based on the literature reading list (a core list plus reading lists from courses taken) and a portfolio comprised of exams and research papers from M.A. coursework.
-The written portion of the exam will be take-home format as follows: - a.
-During two (2) consecutive weekends, the student picks up and
+The M.A. written exam is based on the literature reading list (a core list plus reading lists from courses taken) and a portfolio comprised of exams and research papers from M.A. coursework.
+The written portion of the exam will be take-home format as described below.